JerBouma/PersonalFinance/README.md

 https://towardsdatascience.com/accessing-google-spreadsheet-data-using-python-90a5bc214fd2) until "Reading
 spreadsheet data with Python".
 Don't forget to also include the Google Sheets API which is not mentioned in the article.
+3. Clone this repository.
+4. Run `pip install -e .` in this repository, this will install it as CLI tool.
-3. Download **personal_finance.py** and set the parameters in the "personal_finance" function to the right spreadsheet and sheets.
+4. Set the parameters in the "personal_finance" function to the right spreadsheet and sheets. \
    If you use my template, these are already correct if you change the name of the spreadsheet to "Finances".
-Also, don't forget to add the "client_secret.json" file to the same folder.
+5. Don't forget to add the "client_secret.json" file to the same folder.
-3. Download your transaction data as csv (for example: *NLXXINGBXXXXXXXXXX_01-01-2011_02-07-2020.csv*)
+3. Download your transaction data as CSV (for example: *NLXXINGBXXXXXXXXXX_01-01-2011_02-07-2020.csv*)
     - Currently the only working bank is [ING](https://www.ing.nl/).
 If you want to make it work with your bank, please send me a file with the format your bank uses so I can include it as an option.
-4. Run **personal_finance.py** and checkout the result.
+4. Run **personal_finance** in your terminal and checkout the result.